Gwayaboy/Module2-UIAutomationTesting/Sources/Exercices/1-Describe_Scenario_with_Gherkin/Exercise1.md

       Given the user navigated to the url "http://bing.com/" And the user didn't type anything
       When the user submits the search
-      Then the results related to the background's image location should be listed
+      Then the the URL should remain "http://bing.com/" And the URL should not contains "search?q=" And the Page's title should be "Bing"

     ```